5 iconic moments of black representation in advertising

 Advertising and history – what on earth do they have to do with each other?
 Quite a lot actually.
-And that’s what we wanted to explore in our latest blog to celebrate Black History Month.
+It’s what we’re exploring in our latest blog to celebrate Black History Month.
+We’re taking a look at black representation in advertising.
+We hope to see how far we’ve come and what more needs to be done.

 What we see and read has a profound effect on our perception of the world and in turn the course of history.
 Only the cynics and superficial among us would argue that diversity in ads is an attempt to boost sales and has no bearing on history.
 When you consider how many ads we consume on a daily basis it would be ridiculous to deny their impact on our outlook.